-So if you spend a month or two every summer at an off grid cabin you could take this home with you and use it there or in an RV the rest of the time.
+So if you spend a month or two every summer at an off-grid cabin you could take this home with you and use it there or in an RV the rest of the time.
 The whole unit is about 38 lbs so it is not so large that a single person cannot move it.
 For some that are going it alone, this could be important.

 When my husband and I were living in a camper that nothing worked in and that was older than us we had the smallest dorm size and while we made to with it and used a few ice chests here and there, this 1.6 cu ft size would have allowed us a lot more capacity for fresh food storage and that would have been nice.

-For small scale off grid use for 1-2 people, it is hard to beat this fridge for the money and the fact that the shipping is included to your door, not just a freight depot.
+For small-scale off-grid use for 1-2 people, it is hard to beat this fridge for the money and the fact that the shipping is included to your door, not just a freight depot.

 For those that want the biggest variety of power options for their refrigeration needs, there is the SMAD RV Fridge.
 You can choose between 12 volt or 120 volt power or run off of propane when no electricity source is available at all.

 There are two weights listed due to the amount of packaging required during shipment.
 Once unwrapped this fridge is a mere 48.5 lbs so about like lifting a large sack of dog food.
-This is all fridge space though, there is no option for freezing or a freezer so that may be a limiting factor for some when making a final choice about what off grid fridge to buy.
+This is all fridge space though, there is no option for freezing or a freezer so that may be a limiting factor for some when making a final choice about what off-grid fridge to buy.

 This unit will provide subzero temps of -8 F if you set it to that.
 For those that hunt and fish, this could be quite convenient.

 You have to love the versatility and the size for the price you are paying.
 This is another one that can be shipped easily and can be used with multiple power sources.
-The large 85 quart capacity will hold 120 standard soda cans.
+The large 85-quart capacity will hold 120 standard soda cans.

 So that is an amazing 10 packs of 12 cans!
-This a lot of refrigeration and versatility for your money at less than half the cost of similar sized uprights.
+This a lot of refrigeration and versatility for your money at less than half the cost of similar-sized uprights.
 The LED temperature display and push buttons make it easy to set a precise temperature.

-The manufacturer makes a note of the compatibility of this fridge with charged 12 volt batteries that have a capacity of 80-200 AH.
+The manufacturer makes a note of the compatibility of this fridge with charged 12-volt batteries that have a capacity of 80-200 AH.
 A 100 AH battery will continuously power the fridge for 31 hours of run time.

 Small Thermoeletric Coolers & Warmers

 These small 12 volt coolers offer supplemental refrigeration at a low cost.
 These are great for those that want to have a little extra cooling capacity in an RV, vehicle, or while car camping.
-Even just one of these in an off grid getaway would be a lot nicer than doing without refrigeration at all!
+Even just one of these in an off-grid getaway would be a lot nicer than doing without refrigeration at all!

 How well they function is dependent on the temperature that they are operating in.
 There are a lot of these on the market in different sizes.
-Always double check the actual level of cooling listed before purchasing.
+Always double-check the actual level of cooling listed before purchasing.

-Please not that this small unit cools to about 45 F below the ambient temperature.
+Please note that this small unit cools to about 45 F below the ambient temperature.
 That means if it is 80 degrees inside your cabin, this unit is going to be able to cool to 35 F which is plenty cold.